bio-apps/covid-outcome/README.md

 What does CovidOutcome do?
 Check [CovidOutcome wiki](https://github.com/bio-apps/covid-outcome/wiki/CovidOutcome)!

 How to use CovidOutcome?
-Check [our description](https://github.com/bio-apps/covid-outcome/wiki/Documentation)!
+Check [the documentation](https://github.com/bio-apps/covid-outcome/wiki/Documentation)!

 # Installation
 The covidoutcome is available as a standalone version as well.